-Shall elect a Senate recorder to keep all minutes of the General Assembly Meeting.
+Shall elect a Senate recorder to keep all minutes of the General Assembly Meeting, collect all documentation of passed legislation, make necessary updates to the Constitution, and turn-in updates to the Dean of Students.

 Shall elect a chairperson from each committee.